ChojdiMag/ChojdiMag/README.md

 ## 🚀 About Me
 I am a scientist with a passion for machine learning and data analysis.
 For the past 5 years, I have been involved in data analysis at a scientific research institution.
 My main occupation is conducting brake system tests and endurance tests along with analyses and compilation of results.
-I use Python on a daily basis with an emphasis on Pandas and Numpy.
+I use Python on a daily basis with an emphasis on Pandas, Numpy, Matplotlib and Seaborn.
 I create elaborate reports in Power Bi.
 In addition, I am constantly developing my skills.
 I participate in numerous courses.
 After work I take care of two dogs, who are very demanding, not to be confused with spoiled ;-)

 <!--
 **ChojdiMag/ChojdiMag** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.